NVIDIAGameWorks/kaolin/docs/notes/installation.rst

     $ git clone --recursive https://github.com/NVIDIAGameWorks/kaolin
     $ cd kaolin

-You can then select the tag if you want 0.9.0 or 0.1 specific release, example:
+If instead of the latest version you want a specific release like 0.9.0, 0.9.1 or 0.1 you can then select the tag, example:

 .. code-block:: bash

-    $ git checkout v0.9.0
+    $ git checkout v0.9.1

 To enable installation of experimental features, set environment variable